Uzma Khan: Controversy

-The leaked viral video revealed Malik Riaz daughter entered the house of actress Uzma khan with her guards and sexually threatened her, In addition, the woman is heard instigating the guards that came with her to 'touch' Khan, in a way inciting sexual violence against her.
+The viral video revealed Malik Riaz daughter entered the house of actress Uzma khan with her guards and sexually threatened her, In addition, the woman is heard instigating the guards that came with her to 'touch' Khan, in a way inciting sexual violence against her.

 The incident was heavily criticized by netizens and prominent media personalities and justice for Uzma Khan started trending on twitter.
 FIR against Amna Malik, Amber Malik and Pashmina Malik has been registered.
 On 3 June 2020, Malik Riaz father of Amna Malik sues Uzma Khan for 5 billion rupees for defaming him over scandal.

 On 2 June 2020, the news sparked on Social Media that Uzma Khan withdrew the case.
 Her lawyer Khadija disassociate herself from Uzma's case after she told BBC about settlement between both parties.
 The sister of Huma Khan confirmed this news that we are taking the case (FIR) back and Amna Malik didn't harm us and it was a case of misunderstanding, a copy of legal statement of Huma Khan has been published in news.